JerryLMJ/LMJHorizontalScrollText/README.en.md

 ## Update log
 - **2019.8.23 (2.0.0) :**
 Here comes the new 2.0! 🎉 🎉 🎉
-To better match the control functions, the project name will be changed from LMJScrollTextView to LMJHorizontalScrollText
+To better match the control functions, the project name will be changed from LMJScrollTextView to LMJHorizontalScrollText.
-This update reconstructs the way the control is used, removing multiple initialization methods and adding more flexible control properties to improve control performance
+This update reconstructs the way the control is used, removing multiple initialization methods and adding more flexible control properties to improve control performance.
-Newly added cocoapods installation which is always required by everyone, and improved the file structure of demo module and new Chinese and English documents
+Newly added cocoapods installation which is always required by everyone, and improved the file structure of demo module and new Chinese and English documents.
 - **2017.12.5 (1.2.0) :**
-Fix exceptions caused by excessively short strings
+Fix exceptions caused by excessively short strings.
-Fix some bugs
+Fix some bugs.
-Improve the test Demo
+Improve the test Demo.
 - **2015.11.23 (1.0.0) :**
 This demo mainly realizes string scrolling effect
-Scroll direction can be set (left, right, round trip)
+Scroll direction can be set (left, right, round trip).
-you can set the starting position of scrolling (starting from outside the control, starting from the edge of the control)
+you can set the starting position of scrolling (starting from outside the control, starting from the edge of the control).
-You can set the rolling speed
+You can set the rolling speed.